APA Awards and Fellowships

-- APA Awards for Excellence in Teaching at the Precollegiate Level, open to teachers, full- or part-time, of grades K-12 in schools in the United States and Canada who at the time of the application teach at least one class of Latin, Greek, or classics at the K-12 level.
+- SCS Awards for Excellence in Teaching at the Precollegiate Level, open to teachers, full- or part-time, of grades K-12 in schools in the United States and Canada who at the time of the application teach at least one class of Latin, Greek, or classics at the K-12 level.

 Interviews with 2010 Award Winners

 The citations for the 2010 APA award winners are eloquent testimony to their excellence.
 But what do the winners themselves think about the job they do and how to do it?
 Along the lines of the former “Questions for . . .” column by Deborah Solomons in the New York Times Magazine and its successor, “The interview” by Andrew Goldman, President Kathleen Coleman set about finding out over the course of the year via Skype.

 Click on the links below to read the Q&A for …